mbirali/angular-starter/CONTRIBUTING.md

 ...
 4. Run tests & ensure they pass...

-$ yarn test
+$ npm run test
-5. Open a Pull Request for your work & become the newest contributor to oclif! 🎉
+5. Open a Pull Request for your work & become the newest contributor! 🎉

 Pull Request Conventions
 We use Conventional Commits.
 When opening a pull request, please be sure that either the pull request title, or each commit in the pull request, has one of the following prefixes: